MicrosoftDocs/SupportArticles-docs/Outlook/Client/email-management/email-sent-are-not-saved-to-sent-items-folder.md

 ## More information

 The **Save copies of messages in Sent Items folder** option can be controlled using the Outlook Group Policy setting.
-You can find the policy setting below, depending on your version of Outlook.
+You can find the following policy setting, depending on your version of Outlook.

 - Outlook 2007: